luizasirianni/luizasirianni/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Software Testing Automation
-- ✨ Aspiring to be a QA engineer
+- ✨ Aspiring to be a Software Tester
 - 📧 Contact me:

 <div>